 The program will help you to understand the challenges of measuring risk and integrating those measurements into the firms’ strategy and operations.
 Standard thinking is challenged by providing key frameworks, tools and techniques that help to identify and manage key risks in interconnected and changing systems.
 Please note that the program does not have a technical approach.
 Instead, the focus will be on the strategic perspectives of risk management, primarily within the finance and insurance industries.
 From a practical point of view, you will learn how to successfully implement risk management plans and prioritize inputs and strategic outcomes that minimize the impact of knowns and unknowns.

-- In a corporate setting, what is risk, and what is the most fruitful way of thinking about it?
-How should it be measured?
+- In a corporate setting, what is risk and what is the most fruitful way of thinking about it?
+How should risk be measured?

 - When is risk a top management responsibility and when can it be delegated?
 How is the risk management function best organized?

 - How is risk measurement and management integrated into operations?